by Debbie “The Rat Lady” Ducommun

 irritation if used continuously.

-Look for these product in pet shops and feed stores.
+Look for these products in pet shops and feed stores.
 Another essential

 oil that can help is eucalyptus, or you can use Vicks Vaporub.